Itchen Stoke and Ovington

 1. The walk begins at the very end of Water Lane, after the parking area.
 Within about 25 metres, you will arrive at the first little bridge and a paddling area.

-2. The path continues with the river on either side.
+2. The path continues by bearing left, with the river on either side.
 There are many opportunities to stop and look for fish and other wildlife along the way.
-Cross the wooden bridge and very soon you will be presented with the welcoming sight of The Bush Inn, Ovington with a large beer garden beside the river.
+Cross the next wooden bridge and very soon you will be presented with the welcoming sight of The Bush Inn, Ovington with a large beer garden beside the river.

 3. The path passes the pub and arrives at the road.
 Cross and take the road going up hill straight ahead.
-After a short climb, take the first right at a barn type building with a large notice board on.
+After a short climb, take the first right at a barn type building with a village notice board on.
 Follow Lovington Lane.
-It has no pavement, but is quiet and we met no cars on our walk.
+It has no pavement, but is quiet and we have not met a single car either time we have done this walk!

-4. Pass by Lovington House on your right and look for the narrow footpath on your right.
-Follow this as it heads back down towards the river.
+4. Pass by Lovington House on your right and look for the narrow footpath on your right, just after a pair of field gates facing each other with ‘private’ signs on.
+It has become a bit of a scramble down to join this path and it is quite rough and rutted.
+Follow the path as it heads back down towards the river.

 Did you know?